 A respected trial lawyer and an Akin Gump partner since 1995, Mark MacDougall’s practice focuses on white collar criminal defense as well as complex civil litigation.
 Mr. MacDougall has extensive criminal and civil trial experience in federal and state courts across the United States.
 His pro bono trial work representing indigent defendants facing the death penalty has received national recognition and in 2006 Mr. MacDougall became the first Akin Gump partner elected to fellowship in the American College of Trial Lawyers.

 Practice & Background

-Mr. MacDougall devotes considerable time to the pro bono trial representation of indigent defendants facing the death penalty.
-His work in this area has received national recognition, including the Foot Soldier Award from the NAACP and the Exemplar Award from the National Legal Aid and Defenders Association.
+Since 1999, Mr. MacDougall has devoted considerable time to the pro bono trial representation of criminal defendants facing the death penalty in South Carolina and, most recently, in Missouri.
+His work in this area has received national recognition, including the ABA Death Penalty Project’s John Paul Stevens Award, the Foot Soldier Award from the NAACP (the nation’s oldest and largest civil rights organization) and the Exemplar Award from the National Legal Aid and Defender Association.

 Dubbed “The Cleaner” by The American Lawyer in 2008 for his groundbreaking work in the field of reputational recovery, Mr. MacDougall has successfully defended numerous individuals and corporate clients facing false attacks in the media and on the Internet.
 Combining traditional legal tools with sophisticated investigational methods, Mr. MacDougall has eliminated false and defamatory stories and obtained corrections and retractions from dozens of the world’s most prominent media outlets.
 Using the same methodology, Mr. MacDougall and his Akin Gump colleagues have also successfully prevented the publication of false and misleading stories that threatened to damage or destroy corporate and individual reputations worldwide.